socialvibe/JRMFloatingAnimation/README.md

 * `pop`: Gives the impression of the images "popping" before they are removed from the view.
 Default NO.
 * `maxFloatObjectSize`: The maximum size a floating object can be.
 Default is 20.
 * `minFloatObjectSize`: The minimum size a floating object can be.
 If the minFloatObjectSize < maxFloatObjectSize, both sizes become the minFloatObjectSize.
 Default is 10.
+* `floatingShape`: The "shape" that the animation can take.
+Default is JRMFloatingShapeStraight.
+	* `JRMFloatingShapeTriangleUp` - Floats up in a cone shape from the starting point.
+	* `JRMFloatingShapeStraight` - Floats straight up from the starting point.
+	* `JRMFloatingShapeCurveLeft` - Floats up and curves to the left.
+	* `JRMFloatingShapeCurveRight` - Floats up and curves to the right.
+* `fadeOut`: If the floating object's alpha should fade out before disappearing from the view.
+Default NO.
+* `varyAlpha`: If the floating object's alpahs should vary (to give a more randomized look).
+Default NO.
+* `animationDuration`: The speed of the animation.
+Default 2.
+* `removeOnCompletion`: If the floating object should be removed from the superview when the animation is finished.
+Default YES.

 ## Installation